liangzheng816/OfficeDocs-SharePoint/migration/how-to-use-the-sharepoint-migration-tool.md

 ## Download and install

-Download and install SPMT using one of the links listed below.
+Download and install SPMT using one of the links listed in the following table:

 | Public preview | First release | General Availability |
 |:-----|:-----|:-----|